top of page

 I’m thankful for a thunderous gobble on a crisp spring morning, a whitetail doe flying her white flag as she hightails it to cover, and the nocturnal call of the whippoorwill.
 I'm thankful for flocks of birds putting on a spectacular show as they frantically dive for bait fish on the water’s surface while schools of tuna, bluefish or mackerel aggressively feed just below.

-And, I can’t forget, I’m thankful for good Irish and rye whiskey, warm wood stoves, flannel sheets in winter, mellow, sweet-playing guitars, live music, snowball fights, good dogs (especially my boy Jameson), hot crabs and cold beer, dependable trucks, and the Red Sox winning the World Series (four times now) in my lifetime.
+And, I can’t forget, I’m thankful for a supportive spouse who has put up with my ramblings (both the travels and conversations) for more than a quarter of a century, good friends present and past, smiles and laughter of children and grandchildren, good bourbon, Irish and rye whiskey, warm wood stoves, flannel sheets in winter, mellow, sweet-playing guitars, live music, snowball fights, good dogs (especially my boy Jameson), hot crabs and cold beer, dependable trucks, and the Red Sox winning the World Series (four times now) in my lifetime.

-Yes, when you start counting your blessings, the list can get a little long.
+Yes, Thanksgiving can prompt many reasons to be grateful.
+When you start counting your blessings, the list can get a little long.
 There's so much more I left out...

-Finally, the Outdoors Rambler web site is one-year-old this week.
-I’m thankful for you, the person who checks in occasionally and took the time to read this.
+Finally, I’m thankful for you, the person who checks in occasionally and took the time to read this.
 Happy Thanksgiving.

 bottom of page